tokeo/tokeo/README.md

 <br/>

-# Cedra CLI handles all the workers, publishers and functions
+# Cedra CLI handles all the workers, services, tasks, jobs and functions

 <br/>